andrei-cacio/ironwing/README.md

-mjs
+Mjs
 ===

-mjs (from Model from MVC) is a lightweight data layer for consuming a REST API
+Mjs (from Model from MVC) is a lightweight data layer for consuming a REST API